 View on History

-History isn’t just a set of facts, it is the story of the life and times of the people who lived them and the places where they occurred.
-The stories and articles posted and published here are meant to inform, educate and fill in missing pieces of history with short stories that tightly focus in on one person or one event, or other stories that take a wide-angle view of a person or subject in our local, regional or national history.
+“History is not just a set of facts; it is the story of the life and times of the people who lived them and the places where they occurred.
+The stories and articles posted and published here are meant to inform, educate, and fill in missing pieces of history with short stories that tightly focus in on one person, artifact, or one event, or other stories that take a wide-angle view of a person or subject in local, regional, or national history.

 Meet the Historian